-The latest variants of the Zotob worm, which target Microsoft Windows' Plug and Play flaw, may be responsible for a number of large network outages at companies running Windows 2000, including Capitol Hill, CNN,
+The latest variants of the Zotob worm, which target Microsoft Windows' Plug and Play flaw, may be responsible for a number of large network outages at companies running Windows 2000, including Capitol Hill, CNN, ABC and The New York Times.
+The Sans Internet Storm Center believes it could be caused by a fourth variant of the Zotob worm, but believes its impact will be limited.

 "All statements so far [from CNN] make this look like a Zotob variant, even though this variant appears to reboot the system.
 [Zotob-D?]," ISC handler Chris Carboni wrote in the handler's diary.
 "Likely this is an isolated event, which became newsworthy because CNN got infected.
 We do not see any new threats at this point.
 Zotob keeps mutating and finding new victims.
 As seen with prior TCP worms, it is reaching its peak around three days after the outbreak. "